Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 What are Gross Motor Skills?

-These skills require control over body parts to accomplish daily life activities.
-Gross motor skills are responsible for balance and coordination.
-Thus, they require coordination between the neurological system and muscles.
+These abilities require control over body parts to accomplish daily life activities and are responsible for balance and coordination.
+Thus, these skills require coordination between the neurological system and muscles.

 How Gross Motor Skills develop?